-RCP Availability Term Description The required probability that the communication service is available to all users in a specific airspace when desired.
+RCP Availability Term Description Service availability (A {CSP}) The required probability that the communication service is available to all users in a specific airspace when desired.
 Unplanned outage duration limit (minutes) Time after the unplanned outage begins at which there is an operational impact.
 Measured from when an unplanned outage begins to when the ATSU receives notification that the service has been restored.
-Maximum number of unplanned outages Measured separately for each relevant operational airspace over any 12-month period.
-Measured by accumulating only the duration times for unplanned outages greater than the unplanned outage duration limit during any 12-month period.
+Maximum number of unplanned outages Measured separately for each relevant operational airspace over any 12- month period.
+Maximum accumulated unplanned outage time (min/yr) Measured by accumulating only the duration times for unplanned outages greater than the unplanned outage duration limit during any 12-month period.
 The accumulation is performed separately for each relevant operational airspace.
 Unplanned outage notification delay (min) Notification to the ATSU of an unplanned outage.
 Measured from when the unplanned outage begins to when the ATSU receives notification.

+RCP Availability

+Term Description

-RCP Availability Term Description The required probability of available capability on an aircraft with an average flight of 6 hours.
-Note. - The actual aircraft system availability is computed assuming the service is available in the relevant airspace.
+Aircraft system availability (A{AIR}) The required probability of available capability on an aircraft with an average flight of 6 hours.
+Note .- The actual aircraft system availability is computed assuming that the service is available in the relevant airspace.